Dealer

 The country house kitchen with cooking island

-A cooking island or kitchen island is an additional design element that stands free in the centre of the room.
-It has become one of the biggest trends in modern kitchen design and is also often found in country kitchens.
+A kitchen island is an additional design element that stands freestanding in the middle of the room.
+It has become one of the biggest trends in modern kitchen design and is also a common feature in country-style kitchens.

 AdvantagesDisadvantages

-Additional storage space for cooking utensils, crockery, etc.
+Additional storage space for cooking utensils, dishes, etc. Can quickly make the kitchen look cluttered

 Which kitchen surface is best suited to a country-style kitchen?